watusi/jquery-mobile-iscrollview/README.md

 ####adaptPage

-If true, necessary adaptations will be made to the page to accommodate iscroll4.
+If true, necessary adaptations will be made to the page to accommodate iScroll.
 If false, the adaptations will not be made.
 If multiple scrollers are used on the same page, only one of them should have `adaptPage` set to true.
 You can also set this false if you want to make the adaptations yourself.